How to count in Balangao, a member of the Philippine branch of Malayo-Polynesian languages spoken in Luzon in the Philippines.

 If any of the numbers are links, you can hear a recording by clicking on them.
 If you can provide recordings, please contact me.

 |4 times||ah mangempat|

 Source: Hen Nat-énat-én way ale.
 A phrase book for Balingao.
 Summer Institute of Linguistics, Inc. Manila – 1980.

 If you would like to make any corrections or additions to this page, or if you can provide recordings, please contact me.

-Abellen, Aklan, Balangao, Bantoanon, Bikol, Bolinao, Bontoc, Caluyanon, Casiguran Dumagat Agta, Cebuano, Cuyonon, Dupaningan, Hiligaynon, Ibaloi, Ifugao, Iloko, Isnag, Ivatan, Kagayanen, Kankanaey, Maguindanao, Mapun, Maranao, Masbateño, Matigsalug Manobo, Pangasinan, Romblomanon, Tagalog, Tagabawà, Tausūg, Tboli, Yami/Tao
+Abellen, Aklan, Balangao, Bantoanon, Bikol, Bolinao, Bontoc, Caluyanon, Capiznon, Casiguran Dumagat Agta, Cebuano, Cuyonon, Dupaningan, Gaddang, Gorontalo, Hiligaynon, Ibaloi, Ibanag, Ifugao, Iloko, Isnag, Ivatan, Kagayanen, Kankanaey, Maguindanao, Mapun, Maranao, Masbateño, Matigsalug Manobo, Mongondow, Pangasinan, Romblomanon, Tagalog, Tagabawà, Tausūg, Tboli, Tondano, Yami/Tao

 If you need to type in many different languages, the Q International Keyboard can help.
 It enables you to type almost any language that uses the Latin, Cyrillic or Greek alphabets, and is free.

 Note: all links on this site to Amazon.com, Amazon.co.uk and Amazon.fr are affiliate links.
 This means I earn a commission if you click on any of them and buy something.
 So by clicking on these links you can help to support this site.